Rchou97/rchou97.github.io/_pages/cv.md

 * **Volt Europe**
   * Data Analyst (August 2021 - April 2023)
-    * Support the data analytics team with dashboarding for different parties within Volt.
+    * Support the data analytics team with developing dashboards for different parties within Volt.
     * Operated as a Data Analytics facilitator within Volt Europe from December 2022 - April 2023.
     * Used technologies: Python, SQL (PostgreSQL), GitLab, and Looker Studio.